rbisdorff/Digraph3/docSphinx/tutorial.rst

 	:depth: 1
 	:local:

-Due to the public success of our common 2008 publication with Jean-Luc Marichal [ISOMIS-08]_ , we present in this last tutorial an example Python session for computing the **non isomorphic maximal independent sets** (MISs) from the 12-cycle graph, i.e. a :py:class:`digraphs.CirculantDigraph` class instance of order 12 and symmetric circulants 1 and -1:
+Due to the public success of our common 2008 publication with Jean-Luc Marichal [ISOMIS-08]_ , we present in this tutorial an example Python session for computing the **non isomorphic maximal independent sets** (MISs) from the 12-cycle graph, i.e. a :py:class:`digraphs.CirculantDigraph` class instance of order 12 and symmetric circulants 1 and -1.

 >>> from digraphs import CirculantDigraph
 >>> c12 = CirculantDigraph(order=12,circulants=[1,-1])